optimagic-dev/optimagic/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Estimagic Code of Conduct

 ## Our Pledge